p2r3/ppmod/README.md

 #### ppmod.player.enable

 Calling this function creates the entities required for other `ppmod.player` functions to work.
 Please note that, in most cases, this is performed asynchronously.
-It might take an extra tick to enable all functions.
-Accepts no arguments.
-Calling this function more than once per map may cause unexpected behavior.
+Therefore a callback function may be provided as the only argument.
+Be aware that calling this function more than once per map may cause unexpected behavior.

 #### ppmod.player.eyes

 Entity handle for a `logic_measure_movement` entity set to track the player's eyes.
 Using methods like `GetAngles` or `GetOrigin` lets you retrieve the player's eye angles and position.

 ```
-  ppmod.player.enable();

-  // Waiting for two ticks to ensure that the entities have been created
-  ppmod.wait(function() {
+  ppmod.player.enable(function() {

     printl( ppmod.player.eyes.GetAngles() );
     printl( ppmod.player.eyes.GetOrigin() );

-  }, FrameTime() * 2);
+  });
 ```

 However, for getting the position, it is suggested to use the native `CBaseEntity` method `EyePosition()` instead, as the position of `ppmod.eyes` might not always be accurate.